Gwen Stefani Poses Alongside Lauren Alaina In Denim Jacket, Shorts, Fishnet Tights & Sparkly Knee-High Boots

 American country singer Lauren Alaina shared a photo of herself with music icon Gwen Stefani on Instagram and it hasn’t gone unnoticed.

-Stefani, who is known for her unique fashion, stunned in a denim jacket which she left unbuttoned at the top.
+Stefani, who is known for her unique fashion sense, stunned in a denim jacket which she left unbuttoned at the top.
 The “Wind It Up” songstress displayed her decolletage which she accessorized with numerous gold necklaces.
 The former No Doubt singer paired the ensemble with tiny denim shorts with silver sequins embroidered all over.
 The item of clothing had frayed hems and long silver tassels attached to it.
 Underneath, Stefani put on black fishnet tights and rocked sparkly silver knee-high boots.

 The “Make Me Like You” hitmaker sported her long blond hair in a high ponytail and opted for a glossy lip.
 She applied black mascara and false eyelashes for the occasion and cemented her status as a style icon.